-The tempering temperature shall not be less than 550 °C. Where forgings for gearing are not intended for surface hardening, lower tempering temperature may be allowed.
+The tempering temperature shall not be less than 550 °C.

+The delivery condition shall meet the design and application requirements.
+It is the manufacturer's responsibility to select the appropriate heat treatment method to obtain the required mechanical properties.
+Where forgings for gearing are not intended for surface hardening, lower tempering temperature may be allowed.

-- 3.7.4.3 Alloy steel forgings may be supplied in the normalized and tempered condition.
-In each case the specifications for forgings shall be agreed by the Register and confirmed by the results of control tests when necessary. - 3.7.4.4 Heat treatment shall be carried out in properly equipped furnaces, which have adequate means for temperature recording.
+- 3.7.4.3 Heat treatment shall be carried out in properly equipped furnaces, which have adequate means for temperature recording.
 The furnace shall provide the required quality of operation and proper level of control over the process regardless of forging dimensions.
-In the case of very large forgings, or lack of the required equipment methods of heat treatment will be specially considered by the Register on a separate request. - 3.7.4.5 If for any reasons a forging is subsequently heated for further hot working, the forging shall be reheat treated. - 3.7.4.6 Where it is intended to surface harden forgings, the proposed procedure and specification shall be agreed by the Register.
-The results of tests to verify the uniformity and depth of surface layer shall be submitted to the Register. - 3.7.4.7 Where induction hardening or nitriding shall be carried out, forgings shall be heat treated at an appropriate stage and condition suitable for this subsequent surface hardening. - 3.7.4.8 Where carburizing shall be carried out, forgings shall be heat treated at an appropriate stage (generally either by full annealing or by normalizing and tempering) and condition providing the required level of mechanical properties and hardening. - 3.7.4.9 If a forging is locally reheated or any straightening operation is performed after the final heat treatment, it shall be heat treated to relive the subsequent stress. - 3.7.4.10 The forge shall maintain records of heat treatment identifying conditions, the furnace used, furnace charge, time of charging, temperatures and time of conditioning.
+In the case of very large forgings, or lack of the required equipment methods of heat treatment will be specially considered by the Register on a separate request. - 3.7.4.4 If for any reasons a forging is subsequently heated for further hot working, the forging shall be reheat treated. - 3.7.4.5 Where it is intended to surface harden forgings, the proposed procedure and specification shall be agreed by the Register.
+The results of tests to verify the uniformity and depth of surface layer shall be submitted to the Register. - 3.7.4.6 Where induction hardening or nitriding shall be carried out, forgings shall be heat treated at an appropriate stage and condition suitable for this subsequent surface hardening. - 3.7.4.7 Where carburizing shall be carried out, forgings shall be heat treated at an appropriate stage (generally either by full annealing or by normalizing and tempering) and condition providing the required level of mechanical properties and hardening. - 3.7.4.8 If a forging is locally reheated or any straightening operation is performed after the final heat treatment, it shall be heat treated to relive the subsequent stress.
+The manufacturer shall have strict control of this temperature in order to avoid any detrimental effects to the resultant microstructure and mechanical properties of the forging following the final heat treatment.

+3.7.4.9 The forge shall maintain records of heat treatment identifying conditions, the furnace used, furnace charge, time of charging, temperatures and time of conditioning.
 The records shall be presented to the Register on request.

 - 3.7.5.1 The sample, sufficient for the required tests and for possible retest purposes, shall be provided with a cross-sectional area of not less than that part of the forging, which it represents.
 This sample shall be integral with each forging except as provided in 3.7.6.1.10 and 3.7.6.1.13.
 Where batch testing is permitted according to 3.7.6.1.13, the sample may alternatively be a production part or separately forged.
-Separately forged sample shall have dimensions not less than those of the forgings represented. - 3.7.5.2 Generally, a tensile test specimen and, when required, a set of impact tests specimens shall be cut from a sample.

-3.7.5.3 Test specimens shall normally be cut with their axes either mainly parallel (longitudinal test) or mainly tangential (tangential test) to the principal axial direction of each product.
+Separately forged sample shall have dimensions not less than those of the forgings represented. - 3.7.5.2 Generally, a tensile test specimen and, when required, a set of impact tests specimens shall be cut from a sample. - 3.7.5.3 Test specimens shall normally be cut with their axes either mainly parallel (longitudinal test) or mainly tangential (tangential test) to the principal axial direction of each product.

-Unless otherwise agreed, longitudinal test specimens shall be cut the following way:
+Test specimens shall be cut the following way: